dendibakh/perf-ninja/labs/core_bound/dep_chains_2/README.md

 To validate the simulation (final positions of the particles), we use a deterministic random number generator (fake) that uses a global state and thus always generates the same sequence of numbers.

 There is one very nasty performance problem that doesn't allow us to run the simulation fast.
 Can you find a dependency chain in the code and fix it?

+Note: your solution is allowed to be not functionally equivalent to the original program if validation still passes.
+For example, if an RNG will generate a different sequence of random numbers than before - that's OK.
+Users would not be able to tell the difference since the motion of particles is random anyway.